spiegelib/vst-fm-sound-match/README.md

 5. [sound_match_genetic.ipynb](../master/sound_match_genetic.ipynb) : Estimate synthesizer parameters to match the 25 evaluation audio targets using genetic algoritmhs.
 6. [evaluation.ipynb](../master/evaluation.ipynb) : Evaluate the results of sound matching.

 [Pre-trained models](../master/saved_models) are also included in this repo which can be used.
-And the datasets generated in the original experiment are available to download.
+The datasets used in the original experiment are also available to download, see https://doi.org/10.5281/zenodo.3722784.